MexrlDev/Apollo-pc/README.md

-# Apollo Save Tool EXE
+# Apollo Save Tool pc

 **Made From https://github.com/bucanero/apollo-ps3 using python, thank you.**